 “As a young boy I would do sporting equipment drives for the Atlanta Police Athletic League.

 One of the times I was at the A.D.
 Williams PAL donating sporting equipment, I met a young man named Edwin White.
 Edwin became very close to me and my family.
 Edwin was an incredible boxer for PAL and I would go and watch him during the annual Guns and Hoses boxing event that PAL hosts every year.

-I went back this year and was quickly reminded about the impact that the Atlanta Police Athletic League has on so many individuals and youth in Atlanta.
-They are helping put kids on the right path and set their futures up for success.” – Jack Spencer @ Atlanta Police Athletic League (PAL)
+During the pandemic, I have been reminded about the impact that the Atlanta Police Athletic League has on so many individuals and youth in Atlanta.
+The officers have gone beyond the call of duty creating virtual classrooms, cooking hot meals daily, and loving the kids like never before.
+They are helping put kids on the right path and set up their futures for success.” – Jack Spencer @ Atlanta Police Athletic League (PAL)